 Below are the dates for the Group Interviews.
 Any and all ITP applicants are encouraged to attend.
 We will not be able to do individual Skype interviews.
 Again, participating in a group interview is not mandatory, but we hope to see the majority of you, especially those of you who live in or near the New York area.

 The following is the group interview schedule:

 Please RSVP your selection to firstname.lastname@example.org.
 When RSVP’ing, please also include what city/state/country you will be traveling from and 1-3 words to describe what you currently do for a living.
 Dates do fill up quickly, so please do not hesitate.
-All dates are currently full.
 If you are a Fall 2015 applicant and plan to attend outside of this schedule, please email email@example.com directly and we will do our best to accommodate you.

 Applicants are encouraged to visit ITP at any time during the year.
 If you cannot visit during any of the specific dates above but would still like to visit, please contact ITP Admissions Coordinator, Midori Yasuda at 212-998-1882 or firstname.lastname@example.org.

 The Creative Portfolio

 Submission of a creative portfolio is optional due to the diversity of applicant backgrounds.
 Portfolio materials need not be professional-quality work or even interactive media projects.
 Applicants are encouraged to submit work that is reflective of their interests and experiences.
 If you come from a creative background or enjoy making things, we encourage you to submit your work, as this will give us a better overall impression of you and your interests.

 If you wish to send a portfolio, please prepare the following: